 It is frequently seen as confusing that there are two different methods of calculation for energy performance certificates.
 What’s more, the data is only comparable to a limited extent.
 It is therefore advisable to concentrate one standard in the long term. dena recommends using of the requirement certificate: The data it contains is collected by a certified expert, is more objective and permits more detailed comparisons between buildings. dena advocates public awareness campaigns to ensure that the energy efficiency of buildings becomes more transparent.

 The energy performance certificate provides orientation

 Like the energy efficiency label for electrical devices, the energy efficiency of buildings is classified on a sliding bar label with a colour scale from green to red to indicate their energy requirements or consumption.
 This permits an estimate of costs for heating and hot water.
 Moreover, the efficiency classes provide pointers for the building’s energy efficiency condition.
 Therefore, the introduction of these classes should be welcomed in principle.
 But there are risks associated with the current assignment to classes based on energy requirements: it can produce misleading interpretations, as the difference in costs for energy sources and other facts may not be considered.

 Energy performance certificates are issued by experts who are qualified according to Section 21 German Energy Saving Ordinance (EnEV).

 Homeowners and investors will find issuers of energy performance certificates in dena’s Database of Efficient House Experts.
 Various experts listed in the Database of Energy Efficiency Experts for Government Funding Programmes are also entitled to issue certificates.

-You can access further information on the energy performance certificate in the dena Service for Experts.
+You can access further information on the energy performance certificate in the expert portal for energy-efficient construction and renovation (FEBS), which replaces the dena Service for Experts.